All I Was

 All I Was is the debut studio album by Tremonti, a band formed by the lead guitarist for the American rock bands Creed and Alter Bridge, Mark Tremonti.
-Produced by Michael "Elvis" Baskette, the album shows prominent thrash metal influences.
+Produced by Michael "Elvis" Baskette, the hard rock and alternative metal album reached number 5 on the Billboard Hard Rock chart.
 It showcases the debut of Tremonti as a lead vocalist and features guitarist, bassist, and backing vocalist Eric Friedman and drummer Garrett Whitlock, both former members of Submersed.
 The album was released to critical acclaim on July 17, 2012, by FRET12 Records.

 Background

 Tremonti has expressed interest in releasing a solo album since 2010.
 He said of his two main projects in an interview with the Nottingham Post, "The bands are so different.
 And I write so much.
 I'm going to do a solo record because there are some songs that I'd hate to think wouldn't see the light of day because they don't work for Creed or Alter Bridge."
 He decided to do the album during "a three-month window when [Alter Bridge singer] Myles Kennedy was out with Slash and [Creed singer] Scott Stapp was doing some touring."
 He described the album as "melody-driven," and as "a heavier-sounding album," with elements of thrash and speed metal.
 In an interview with Artistdirect, he said that the album is "probably heavier than either Creed or Alter Bridge," and that it will have "lots of soloing."
 He again emphasized, however, that it will maintain a strong core melody.

 Via Facebook, Alter Bridge announced on April 6, 2011, that the tracking for the album had begun, with an accompanying photo of the recording process.
 On January 20, 2012, Tremonti and FRET12 launched "The Tremonti Project," a website for his solo album where fans can sign up to receive news, previews, live streams, and giveaways.
 A list of working song titles, the musician lineup (consisting of Tremonti, rhythm guitarist and bassist Eric Friedman, and drummer Garrett Whitlock), and the album title were officially announced on the webpage.
 On March 20, the album artwork was revealed.
 According to Tremonti, the album will be released in July 2012 and will be distributed by EMI.
 He also said he hopes to release the first single from the album soon.
 In addition, Creed and Alter Bridge bassist Brian Marshall said on Twitter that he will be the bassist for Tremonti's solo project, and he was later confirmed to be a member of Tremonti's touring band for the first leg of the tour.
 In late April 2012, Tremonti revealed previews for three songs from his album.